House of Ireland repudiates Frascati Centre lease

 It will include new retail units, seven new food and beverage outlets and extended car parking.
 Work has been carried out on a phased basis since 2017 to ensure original traders could continue to carry on their business.

-John Bruder, director of Burlington RE Property, the agent for the landlords, said in an affidavit that, when House of Ireland negotiated a lease to take up one of the new units, it was on the basis of the exclusion of similar competitor brands that had shown interest.
+John Bruder, director of Burlington RE Property, the agent for the landlord, said in an affidavit that when House of Ireland negotiated a lease to take up one of the new units it was on the basis of the exclusion of similar competitor brands that had shown interest.

 The parties agreed the lease, with an annual rent of €175,000, would be held in escrow by a third party until the day after practical completion of the unit.

-When the dispute over the apartment works compound arose, the landlords rejected the claims of misrepresentation, Mr Bruder said.
+When the dispute over the apartment works compound arose, the landlord rejected the claims of misrepresentation, Mr Bruder said.

-Last February, the landlords agreed mitigation measures to ensure the visibility of the House of Ireland store from the street as well as a pedestrian walkway to improve access to it.
+Last February, the landlord agreed mitigation measures to ensure the visibility of the House of Ireland store from the street as well as a pedestrian walkway to improve access to it.

 The defendant insisted the lease was at an end and legal proceedings by the landlord followed.

-Mr Bruder said that, with completion and hand over of the refurbished centre due next month, a high profile vacant unit, which House of Ireland was due to occupy, will be unsightly and have a direct negative ability to market the remaining units in the centre.
+Mr Bruder said that, with completion and handover of the refurbished centre due next month, a high-profile vacant unit, which House of Ireland was due to occupy, would be unsightly and have a direct negative ability to market the remaining units in the centre.

-Mr Justice Robert Haughton admitted the case to the fast track Commercial Court this week following an application from Kelley Smith, for the landlords.
+Mr Justice Robert Haughton admitted the case to the fast-track Commercial Court this week following an application from Kelley Smith, for the landlord.

 Gavin Ralston SC, for House of Ireland, said his client would be defending the case in full.